socks-shops/helm-charts/other-microservices/README.md

-# Installing sock-shop on Kubernetes
+# Installing sock-shop on Kubernetes.

 See the [documentation](https://microservices-demo.github.io/deployment/kubernetes-minikube.html) on how to deploy Sock Shop using Minikube.